awilli1186/wee-website/content/script/core/$setRef.md

 ---
 name: $setRef
-heading: Add bind elements to datastore
+heading: Add ref elements to datastore
 ---

 Available data-ref values are pushed into the global storage for later retrieval.